pnikhil24/assignment2-porika/README.md

 | Milk Shake | Warangal | $8 |
 | Kaju Barfi| Pistahouse | $7 |
 | chocolate ice cream| Hanamkonda | $22 |

+---
+# Pithy Quotes

+>"An eye for eye only ends up making the whole world blind."<br/>
+>"The weak can never forgive.
+Forgiveness is the attribute of the strong."<br/>
+>―Mahatma Gandhi